SalomePlatform/shaper/src/SketchPlugin/doc/arcFeature.rst

 .. image:: images/Arc_panel_tang.png
    :align: center

-Select point on segement in the view to set the tangent point, then move the mouse and click to set the end point.
+Select a point on segment in the view to set the tangent point, then move the mouse and click to set the end point.
-Tangent point by itself is a start point.
+The tangent point by itself is a start point.
 The edge on which it lies will be tangent to the arc.

 - When entering a tangent point by selecting a point on segment, a Tangent constraint is created.
 - When entering an end point by selecting a segment, a Coincident constraint is created.